MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/addlabels.md

 ---
-title: AddLabels Service Operation ms.service: bing-ads-campaign-management-service ms.topic: article
+title: AddLabels Service Operation - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Adds one or more labels to an account.
 ---
-# AddLabels Service Operation
+# AddLabels Service Operation - Campaign Management
 Adds one or more labels to an account.

 ## <a name="request"></a>Request Elements